dav1nn/DJ-MANIA/README.md

 # Description of the project
-Step into the electrifying world of "DJ MANIA," a first-person DJ simulation that transports you to the heart of the most pulsating nightclubs around the globe.
-In this immersive experience, you're not just playing music; you're orchestrating an unforgettable night.
+Step into the electrifying world of "DJ MANIA," a first-person DJ simulation that transports you to the heart of the most pulsating nightclub around the globe.
+In this immersive experience, you're not just playing music, you're orchestrating an unforgettable night.

 # Instructions for use
 * LEFT THUMBSTICK    -  MOVE CHARACTER